kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 It's important to note that this solution covers [unit tests](https://martinfowler.com/bliki/UnitTest.html) only.
 These are expected to have zero interactions with other services like databases so all the execution takes place within completely isolated Docker container running PHP only.

-Aparat from unit tests projects usually include suites of integration tests, acceptance tests, end-2-end tests, UI tests (e.g. JavaScript on frontend) etc. Each suite may include PHPUnit XML configuration file, Docker Compose definition, other configuration files etc. With this article I am covering unit tests only but I am expecting that other suites sit in the project too. **What is more I have a plan to cover them it in next posts of my blog!**
+Aparat from unit tests projects usually include suites of integration tests, acceptance tests, end-2-end tests, UI tests (e.g. JavaScript on frontend) etc. Each suite may include PHPUnit XML configuration file, Docker Compose definition, other configuration files etc. With this article I am covering unit tests only but I am expecting that other suites sit in the project too. **What is more I have a plan to cover them in next posts of my blog!**

 Also be aware that: